 And more to the point, how did I end up here?

 I’m Emma.
-I’m a part-time English teacher and writer based in South-West France.
+I’m an English teacher, examiner and writer based in South-West France.
 I also offer full-time behavioural support to adoptants of dogs from our shelter and also from other local shelters.
 Sometimes my work involves dogs who owners want to keep instead of surrendering but they have run out of options.

 I’ve always been an animal lover and my heart belongs to rescues.
 I’ve never had a dog that wasn’t.

 This is me with our family cocker spaniel.
 I’ve always loved cockers.
 If I could go with one breed, cockers would be it.
 American, English, working… I don’t care.
 That said, volunteering is a bit like experimenting in a library with a load of new book types.
 I’ve become a massive fan of wire-haired fox terriers (because they’re small and think they’re rottweilers, not unlike me) and I love big muttley types.
 Rotties are also fabulous, and I’m a beagle fan too.
 If it’s scruffy, I’ll love it.
 If it’s needy and vulnerable, I’ll love it.
 If it’s a bit shouty, I’ll love it.
 That goes for people too.